yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Multimedia_wave5.rst

 ffprobe
 =======
 ``-show_data``
    Show payload data, as a hexadecimal and ASCII dump.
-Coupled with -show_packets, it will dump the packets’ data.
+Coupled with -show_packets, it will dump the packets' data.
 Coupled with -show_streams, it will dump the codec extradata
    The dump is printed as the "data" field.
 It may contain newlines ``-show_packets``
    Show information about each packet contained in the input multimedia stream